V1ctorLima/dotfiles/README.md

 Two prompt configurations are available:

 - **`chippuccin.toml`**: Full Nerd Font version with icons
-- **`chippuccin-docker.toml`**: ASCII-safe version for Docker/SSH
+- **`chippuccin-ascii.toml`**: ASCII-safe version for Docker/SSH/Cloud terminals

 The configuration automatically detects your environment and switches accordingly.
+You can also manually force ASCII mode by setting the `OH_MY_POSH_ASCII` environment variable.

 ### Platform-Specific Aliases